 2. Houses That Improve Work-Life Balance

 Millennials want to work for people and offices they admire and managers who treat them and their coworkers fairly.
-Bleak workplaces, low pay, and poor management is probably harder to get away with among millennials than in previous generations.
+Bleak workplaces, low pay, and poor management are probably harder to get away with among millennials than in previous generations.
 Millennials in Northern Michigan have their sights set on jobs that work for them.

-Corporate generosity and community involvement are now selling points in many job interviews because millennials have brought their philanthropic ideals into the workplace.
+Corporate generosity and community involvement are now selling points in many job interviews because millennials have brought their philanthropic ideas into the workplace.
 Vocations are more valuable to them than mere jobs, and prioritizing a healthy work-life balance is perhaps more incentivized than ever.

-This emphasis for job enjoyment, safety, and fairness has trickled into millennials’ preferences for housing as well.
+This emphasis on job enjoyment, safety, and fairness has trickled into millennials’ preferences for housing as well.
 In the same way that they look for workplaces that treat them well, they also seek houses that optimize the time they spend away from the office.

 In practice, this means that millennials tend to prefer living closer to work than having the extra square-footage that might be offered further from their jobs.
-If their daily commute can be shortened, millennials will gladly make due with less square footage.
+If their daily commute can be shortened, millennials will gladly make do with less square footage.